joshgerdes/jekyll-uno/_drafts/azure-network-adapter-implementation-and-testing.md

 #### Additional Notes

 * Do not add Custom Routes to the Virtual Network Gateway, the API used to create the Custom Routes, isn't compatible with the Azure Network Adapter yet.
 I added some custom routes into the Azure Virtual Network Gateway using the 'Set-AzVirtualNetworkGateway' cmdlet and was unable to add the Azure Network Adapter until the custom routes were removed.
-* This feature is still in Preview, and compatibility between the API versions may still be worked on by Microsoft.
+* This feature is still in Preview, and compatibility between the API versions and other errors or issues may still be worked on by Microsoft.